to the Committee on Higher Education and Campus Ministry

 4. Summer Bible Study

-In the summer of 2009, following on the success of the previous summer, there was a sizeable number of students remaining in town over the summer and an expressed desire for fellowship and study.
+In the summer of 2010, following on the success of the previous summers, there was a sizeable number of students remaining in town over the summer and an expressed desire for fellowship and study.
 A weekly Bible study and dinner would run throughout June and July.
-Average attendance: 6.
+Average attendance (as of June 2010): 9.

 Beginning in the Spring 2007 semester, a number of young women decided to form a Women’s Group to study scripture, support one another, and reflect upon the meaning of being a young woman of faith.
-This group continued throughout the 2008-2009 Academic Year.
+This group continued throughout the 2009-2010 Academic Year as a Women’s Bible Study led by one of our pastoral interns.
 Average attendance: 5-6.

 G. Interfaith Dialogue

 The UMSA and The UM Chaplaincy are founding presences in the Kay Interfaith Council, an interfaith body designed to promote communication and discussion among the various tenants of the Kay Spiritual Life Center.